TshegoR24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is my read me file on permissions
+This is my readme file on shell permissions